Approximately 95 million people have an Amazon prime account. This means over 95 million people shop on Amazon regularly.

 Best of all, Amazon now has a rebate program.
 You can save money and earn money by shopping on Amazon.

-Keep reading to learn all you need to know about Amazon rebates.
+Keep reading to learn all you need to know about finding an Amazon rebate.

 Rebates have existed for centuries.
 One of the first loyalty programs began in the late 1700s when United States’ merchants gave their customers copper coins that customers could use on future purchases.